Yacht Design School's

 Most designers whom we talk to want us to refer draftsmen to them.
 Many builders, even fairly small ones, have their own drafting staff as well.
 The only real problem with the early stages of a design career is not finding job opportunities but rather that you may have to move frequently from job to job as work load varies at different firms.

 There are very few people in the world who ever even express an interest in yacht design.
-In the entire world there probably are rarely more than 1000 people studying actively at any given time to be naval architects specializing and yacht and small craft design.
+In the entire world there probably are rarely more than 1000 people studying actively at any given time to be naval architects specializing in yacht and small craft design.
 If you take all the designers, living and dead, who ever lived, have designed reasonably good boats, and either have a surviving body of work or have contributed something to the profession, you come up with only around 750 designers.
 The number who are active today or whose work is being actively promoted is really fairly small.
 In such a small field it is quite easy for a determined person to work hard and find a niche in which they can stand out and prosper.
 When starting out there always seems to be work for good yacht draftsmen except in the middle of a recession in the area of the world you are working in.
 To successfully compete is mostly a matter of working hard, taking time to build up your business, drawing a lot, promotion, and remembering that your ultimate product is the customer's happiness.
 Back to top.

 To what extent is naval architecture a men only club?

 The highly individualistic nature of most yacht designers may make acceptance of women easier than any similar technical field.
 We have never heard an expression of resistance to women becoming designers and draftsmen from any designer or design firm.
 We have a small number of female students and always have had.
 Similarly there have always been a small number of women working in yacht design.
 It is our belief that any endeavor which cuts out half the human race is going to suffer for it.
 We encourage women to take the course and become naval architects.
-We would also urge brothers, husbands, and fathers to encourage the women in their lives to pursue naval architecture if they have an interest.
+We would also urge brothers, husbands, sons, and fathers to encourage the women in their lives to pursue naval architecture if they have an interest.
 Yachting tends to become ridiculously testosterone charged at times for no good reason.
 More women designing boats would probably help us achieve better design traditions.
 Back to top.

 Where do naval architects locate?